geijin5/ADLC-Emergency-App/APK_BUILD_README.md

 # APK Build Instructions

-This project includes a GitHub Actions workflow that automatically builds an Android APK from the PWA on every push to the `main` branch.
+This project includes a GitHub Actions workflow that automatically builds an Android APK from the React app on every push to the `main` branch.

 ## How It Works

 1. **Automatic Build**: When you push to the `main` branch, GitHub Actions will:
    - Build the React app
-   - Use Bubblewrap (Google's TWA tool) to convert the PWA to an Android APK
+   - Use Capacitor to wrap the app as a native Android app
+   - Build the APK using Gradle
    - Upload the APK as a workflow artifact
    - Create a GitHub release if a release tag is created